im-caelli/hugo-demo/readme.md

    -  This is loaded on top of the base so you can change things without breaking anything
 -  Layouts
    -  The defaults has been made more generic.
 Content specific mark up has been separated and gets progmatically called
-   -  The only markup that you would need to interact with in relation to content updates is the navigation (categories, tag suggestion)
+   -  You can make edits as necessary to achieve look and feel, but the only markup that you would need to interact with in relation to content updates is the navigation (categories, tag suggestion)
    -  Each curriculum (section) would need its specific navigation matching the section name.
 Ie. the `/arts` page will render `navigation/arts.html` which contains the art categories and tags

 #### Updating the Styles

 - You can google any css resource to help you achieve a specific look and simply dump any styles you want in `_overrides.scss`
 - You can use `.layout-<section name>` as a selector if you want variance between each "curriculum"

 #### Creating / Updating the Navigation